-This Manual contains information on how to install, configure and operate the Yacht Devices NMEA 2000 Battery Monitor YDBM-01 (hereinafter the Device).
+This Manual contains information on how to install, configure and operate the Yacht Devices NMEA 2000 Battery Monitor YDBM-02 (hereinafter the Device).
 The Device is intended for use in NMEA 2000 marine electronics networks.

-The Battery Monitor is primarily designed for monitoring a marine battery.
-However, you can use the Device with any single DC source (i.e. alternator, wind generator, etc.) or load (windlass, refrigerator, etc.).
-This capability increases both marine safety and sailing comfort by giving you full information about on-board DC sources and consumers.
+The Device is primarily designed for monitoring a marine battery.
+However, you can use the Device with any single DC source (i.e. alternator, wind generator, etc.) or load (windlass, refrigerator, etc.).This capability increases both marine safety and sailing comfort by giving you full information about on-board DC sources and consumers.

-To operate as intended, the Battery Monitor requires an appropriate external shunt, shunts in the range from 5A to 1200A are widely available.
+To be able to measure current and calculate battery State of Health (SoH) and State of Chrage (SoC), Device requires an appropriate external shunt, shunts in the range from 5A to 1200A are widely available.
 The Device should be properly wired and configured.
 At the minimum, you should specify drop voltage and maximum current for connected shunt.
 In addition, you can specify battery parameters such as nominal capacity and voltage, chemistry, etc.